This text is translated into Russian by google automatic human level neural machine.

 Unfortunately, this understanding is not always found in the strategists of the domestic economy.
 As a result, instead of investments and joint projects, protocols of intentions, correct political declarations and the feeling that you have been deceived are obtained.
 Hence the ongoing discussion of the yellow threat and creeping expansion.
 But everything is simple.
 Do you want to be friends?
 Let's hold festivals and conferences, meet each other at a party and speak good words to the accompaniment of crystal wine glasses.

 Want to do business?
-Also possible.
-Then it's worth to think calmly about: what is interesting for you and what you need from a partner?
+You can too.
+Then you should calmly think about what of what your partner needs is interesting to you too?
 Or vice versa.
-Does your partner have something that will allow you to do business better, better, more efficiently.
-Is it possible to build relationships so that everyone was interested and profitable?
-If there is, then kissing the gums can be and then, as well as telling about the eternal love and friendship between our brotherly countries.
+Does your partner have something that will allow you to do the job better, better, more efficiently?
+Is there an opportunity to build relationships so that everyone is interested and beneficial?
+If there is, then you can kiss on the gums later, as well as talk about eternal love and friendship between our fraternal countries.
 This is also important, but it's about something else.
-Not about farming.
+Not about the economy.

 The third consideration is a complex law, but simple rules.
 Indeed, the number of laws in China is great.
 Here we can quite rejoice for the domestic legislation.
 There are also more cumbersome.
 In addition, to the very correct laws of the state level (for the WTO, for foreign partners, etc.) there are provincial laws, decisions of party bodies, traditions that are executed no less tenderly than laws.